russell-archer/EU-DSA-AppStore/README.md

 If you decide you’re NOT a trader, select the non-trader account option and confirm it.
 That’s the end of the process.
 However, if you select the trader account option you’ll be asked to validate your contact information.

+### Before you start the process
+Apple will ask you to upload copies of documentation to prove the trader name and address is (or is associated with) your developer account name and address.
+You should prepare the necessary documentation before you start the Apple verification process.

+The documentation I provided was:

+- A driving license
+- A business letter addressed to me
+- My P.O. box address (I used [ukpostbox.com](https://www.ukpostbox.com/))
+- A receipt for the purchase my P.O. box that showed my real address and the P.O. box address

 ### Start the process

 Click the **Complete Compliance Requirements** link on the App Store Connect alert, alternatively select the **Business >** **ITC.apps.Navigation.Business** link: